nebari-dev/nebari/docs/source/06_developers_contrib_guide/04_tests.md

 python -m qhub init local --project=thisisatest  --domain github-actions.qhub.dev --auth-provider=password --terraform-state=local
 ```

-Give a password to the default user.
-For this the example password is
+A random password is auto generated for the user `example-user` when
+the auth provider `password` is used and is printed to stdout.
+If you
+would like to change the password (not required) you can generate your
-`example-user`.
-You can generate your own via `python -c "import bcrypt;
+own via `python -c "import bcrypt; bcrypt.hashpw(b'<password>',
-bcrypt.hashpw(b'<password>', bcrypt.gensalt())"`.
-Where you can change
+bcrypt.gensalt())"`.
+Where you can change `<password>` to be the
-`<password>` to be the password you want.
-This requires the bcrypt python
+password you want.
+This requires the bcrypt python package to be
-package to be installed.
-This must be added to the `qhub-config.yaml` in
+installed.
+This must be added to the `qhub-config.yaml` in the users
-the users section shown like below.
+section shown like below.

 ```
   users: